 If you can’t think who that person is, then it’s probably you. 🙂

-Since we’ve usually got our phones with us at any moment, it makes sense to have a remote on your phone – at least as a back up.
-Kore isn’t going to have as many features as a dedicated air-mouse, but it’s also not going to end up three rooms away from your TV, either.
+Since we’ve usually got our phones with us at any moment, it makes sense to have a remote on your phone – at least as a backup.
+Kore isn’t going to have as many features as a dedicated air mouse, but it’s also not going to end up three rooms away from your TV, either.

-BONUS: Check out our largest ever guide on How to Set up Kodi 16: Jarvis the right way.
+BONUS: Check out our largest-ever guide on How to Set up Kodi 16: Jarvis the right way.
 Check it out here or using the image below!

 So what are some of these features?
 We’ll let Team Kodi tell you about them from their official announcement blog post:

-With Kore you can
+With Kore, you can:

-- Control your media center with an easy to use remote
+- Control your media center with an easy-to-use remote

-- Including several colour themes
+- Including several color themes

-- See what’s currently playing, including relevant information (movies, TV shows, music, pictures and add-ons)
+- See what’s currently playing, including relevant information (movies, TV shows, music, pictures, and add-ons)

-- Change, sync or download subtitles
+- Change, sync, or download subtitles

 - Switch to the desired audio streams

-- Toggle back and forth between windows or full screen playback in Kodi
+- Toggle back and forth between windows or full-screen playback in Kodi

-- Add, check and manage the current playlist
+- Add, check, and manage the current playlist

-- View what is in your media library with details about your movies, TV shows, music and add-ons
+- View what is in your media library with details about your movies, TV shows, music, and add-ons

 - Direct link to relevant IMDb website for extensive information

-- Library maintenance like clean and update
+- Library maintenance like cleaning and update

 - Wake-on-LAN and other power control actions that the selected device supports